 At EMSA, we believe that being transparent and proactive is the best approach to providing a safe, orderly, and positive learning environment.
 We encourage students to display appropriate behavior at all times.
 A consistent schoolwide approach will maintain the integrity of stakeholders.
-Please take time to familiarize yourself with the explanations, matrix, and terms below.
+Please familiarize yourself with the explanations, matrix, and terms below.